Can You Be Autistic and Not Know?

 Autism spectrum disorder (ASD) is a developmental disorder that affects communication and behavior.
 It is often diagnosed in children, but adults can be autistic and not know it.

-It’s possible for adults to have autism without being aware of it.
-This may be due to the fact that the symptoms of autism are not identical for everyone.
-While some may have evident symptoms like challenges with communication and social interaction, others may have more inconspicuous symptoms that could go unnoticed until later on.
+Adults can have autism without being aware of it.
+This may be because the symptoms of autism are not identical for everyone.
+While some may have evident symptoms like communication and social interaction challenges, others may have more inconspicuous symptoms that could go unnoticed until later on.

-It is possible for adults to be unaware of their autism due to changes in the diagnostic criteria over time.
+Adults can be unaware of their autism due to changes in the diagnostic criteria over time.
 Previously, only children with severe symptoms were diagnosed with autism.
-However, the criteria have now been broadened to include adults who exhibit milder symptoms.
+However, the requirements have been broadened to include adults with milder symptoms.

 If you suspect that you may have autism, it is crucial to consult a doctor or mental health expert.
 They can evaluate your symptoms and offer a diagnosis.
 In the event of an autism diagnosis, there are resources accessible that can assist you in managing the condition and leading a fulfilling and fruitful life.